AeonLucid/POGOLib/README.md

 If one of these is true, an heartbeat will be sent.
 This automatically fetches the map data surrounding your current position, your inventory data and the game settings.

-If you want to receive a notification when these update, you can subscribe to following events.
+If you want to receive a notification when these update, you can subscribe to the following events.

 ```csharp
 var session = Login.GetSession("username", "password", LoginProvider.PokemonTrainerClub, 51.507351, -0.127758);

 session.Player.Inventory.Update += (sender, eventArgs) =>
 {
 	// Access updated inventory: session.Player.Inventory